danloh/atpage/README.md

 ## Features

+- linktree on ATProto, and more than that;
-- Feed on one page to show your footprints on ATProto
+- Feed on one page to show your footprints(selected) on ATProto
 - Customize the styles of the page
 - Inject JS to the page
 - Pure web app running in your browser